 Your embryo will be briefly placed in EmbryoGlue prior to transfer, to help it adhere to the uterus.
 The embryo will be carefully transferred to your uterus in our clinic theatre.
-You will be looked by our Fertility Nurses.

 Two weeks after your embryo transfer, you will be able to take a pregnancy test.
 If the test is positive, we will arrange and early pregnancy scan for you.
 Any medications that we have advised should be continued until the end of the 12th week of pregnancy.

 Learn more about your fertility, IVF, getting ready for pregnancy and fertility treatments in our Learning Centre.
 It is your useful online fertility resource featuring our regularly updated fertility blog, patient guides, common FAQs and our free Ask the Expert tool.